flasnel-studio/periodia-privacy-policy/index.md

 ### 2025 Policy Compliance Features:
 - ✅ **Transparent data collection** disclosure in Data Safety section
 - ✅ **Comprehensive medical disclaimers** with user and parental acknowledgment
-- ✅ **No medical diagnosis claims** - statistical tracking and education only
+- ✅ **No medical assessment claims** - statistical tracking and education only
 - ✅ **Enterprise-grade data security** with Android 15 enhancements
 - ✅ **Complete user data control** with local-only storage
 - ✅ **Teen (12+) rating compliance** with appropriate content and parental guidance